possibilities/m2v/README.md

 * H2's delimit sections.
 The section header will be titled after the H2 and everything under it will be converted to markdown gadgets.

+* Code blocks are rendered as Highlightr gadgets

 *Note: only "#" style H1s are currently supported at this time*

 ## Example

+A simple course in markdown format might look like this

 ```markdown
 ---